3rd Infantry Division (United States): Interwar years

-The 3rd Division arrived at Camp Merritt, Hoboken, New Jersey, between 23-28 August 1919, after completing nine months of occupation duty near and in Mayen, Germany.
+The 3rd Division arrived at Camp Merritt, Hoboken, New Jersey, between 23 and 28 August 1919, after completing nine months of occupation duty near and in Mayen, Germany.
 At Camp Merritt, all emergency period personnel were discharged from the service.
 The division proceeded to Camp Pike, Arkansas, where the headquarters arrived on 31 August 1919.
 The division remained at Camp Pike until 1921, when it was allotted to the Ninth Corps Area as the IX Corps' Regular Army infantry division, and was transferred on a permanent change of station to Camp Lewis (later redesignated Fort Lewis), Washington, where it arrived in September of that year.
-The division’s units were ordered to posts throughout the western United States and Alaska in fall 1921 and early 1922.
+The division's units were ordered to posts throughout the western United States and Alaska in fall 1921 and early 1922.
 The division headquarters and special troops remained at Camp Lewis.

 The 5th Infantry Brigade moved its headquarters to Vancouver Barracks, Washington, and its subordinate units to posts in Washington, North Dakota, and Alaska.
 The 6th Infantry Brigade was headquartered at Fort Douglas, Utah, as was the 38th Infantry Regiment, while the 30th Infantry Regiment was stationed at the Presidio of San Francisco, California.
 The 3rd Field Artillery Brigade's units were located at Camp Lewis with the exception of the 76th Field Artillery Regiment, which was split between Fort D.A.
 Russell, Wyoming, and the Presidio of Monterey, California.
-The division’s units usually conducted the training of Organized Reserve units, Citizens Military Training Camp participants, and ROTC cadets at various posts throughout the Ninth Corps Area during the summer months.
+The division's units usually conducted the training of Organized Reserve units, Citizens Military Training Camp participants, and ROTC cadets at various posts throughout the Ninth Corps Area during the summer months.
 The officers of the IX Corps, XIX Corps, and the 91st, 96th, and 104th Divisions were habitually trained at the Organized Reserve camps.
 By the mid-1920s, the division headquarters had nearly ceased to exist, with only the division commander and a few staff officers remaining to carry out essential functions; they did not exercise a true command function over their units.
 By 1926, the War Department and the Ninth Corps Area realized the unsustainability of the situation and repopulated the 3rd Division headquarters.